burgersc12/AnIRC/USAGE.md

 Make sure the title is exact or follows [Tasker Matching Rules](https://tasker.joaoapps.com/userguide/en/matching.html)

+### Retry Download

+Retries a previously found pack, or re-enables a disabled download

 ### Disable Download

-Completely Disables an auto download for the day.
-Cannot be re-enabled.
+Disables an auto download for the day.
+Can be re-enabled.
 Useful for delayed or cancelled episodes

 # Search for shows